tldr-pages/tldr/pages/common/az-account.md

 `az account list`

-- Set a `subscription` to be the current active subscription:
+- Set a `subscription` to be the currently active subscription:

 `az account set --subscription {{subscription_id}}`